-A renovation of the Gunston Fire and Rescue Station will be required to upgrade building systems and infrastructure that are well beyond the end of their life cycle and meet current and future operational needs of the Fire and Rescue Department.
-The existing two drive-through bay Gunston Fire and Rescue Station was constructed in 1976.
-An additional drive-through apparatus bay is needed at the station.
+A renovation of the Gunston Fire and Rescue Station will be required to upgrade building systems and infrastructure that are well beyond the end of their life cycle and to meet the current and future operational needs of the Fire and Rescue Department.
+The renovation would include an expansion of the current facility to a three bay station.
+The existing two bay drive-through station was constructed in 1976.
 Currently, the existing apparatus bays are inadequate to house all equipment assigned to the station.
 The reserve fireboat and trailer for the John Deere Gator are stored outside year round.
-Response times for the Gator are slower since the unit needs to be loaded on the trailer before it can be taken to a location.
-The women's facilities consist of one bed, one toilet, and one shower.
-To meet the department's 50 percent minimum staffing requirement, a unisex bunkroom was created by relocated the gym equipment to the small ambulance bay.
+Response times for the Gator are slower due to the need for the unit to be loaded on the trailer before it can be taken to a location.
+The women's facilities are inadequate.
+To meet the department's 50 percent minimum staffing requirement, a unisex bunkroom was created by relocating the gym equipment to the small ambulance bay, which is heated but not air-conditioned.
 As a result, the station can accommodate two additional women in the unisex bunkroom but it is not directly connected to the locker room and toilet facilities.
-A separate gym/workout room or area is needed at the station.
-Currently, the gym equipment is located in the small ambulance bay at the rear of the station which is heated but not airconditioned.
-Physical fitness is a first responder job requirement critical to health and safety.
-Numerous other areas of the existing station do not meet Fire and Rescue operational space requirements such as protective gear storage, men's locker room, laundry facilities, decontamination area, and kitchen and dayroom areas.
+A separate avm/workout room or area is needed at the station.
+Physical fitness is a first responder job requirement critical to health Numerous other areas of the existing station do not meet Fire and Rescue operational space and safety. requirements such as protective gear storage, men's locker room, laundry facilities, decontamination area, and kitchen and dayroom areas.
 Based on the 2004 Applied Management Engineering Facility Condition Assessment Report, there were numerous building deficiencies specifically identified which have not been replaced.
 A new ventilation system is required to change the stove to a propane unit.
 In addition, the water heater is electric and not on the emergency generator.